thesarthakjain/telegram_bot/readme.md

         cd /path/to/telegram_bot

-1. Install the requirements:
+2. Install the requirements:

         pip3 install -r requirements.txt

-1. Creating `config.yaml` file manually - This could be skipped as running the bot without this file will automatically generate it for you.
+3. Creating `config.yaml` file manually - This step could be skipped as running the bot without this file will automatically generate it for you.

 ```yaml
 token: <put the bot token here>
 bot_admin: <bot admin username>
 trusted_users: <trusted user's username>
 ```

-1. The `bot.py` will also generate the `saved` folder inside the project directory.
+The `bot.py` will also generate the `saved` folder inside the project directory.

-    - Here all the files will be stored that the trusted_users and admins send to the bot via telegram.
+All the files that the trusted_users and admins send to the bot via telegram chat will be stored here.

-1. Run the bot:
+4. Run the bot:

         python3 bot.py

-1. To Stop the bot:
+5. To Stop the bot:

         ctrl + c